NHS Compensation Payouts Guide

 What’s the average payout for medical negligence?

-For example, the guidelines suggest ranges for different types of injuries, such as brain damage and back injuries.
-Very severe brain damage, for instance, has a range from £282,010 to £403,990, while minor brain or head injuries range from £2,210 to £12,770.
-In the case of back injuries, severe injuries compensation ranges from £38,780 to £160,980, depending on the severity and specifics of the injury.
+The guidelines suggest ranges for different types of injuries, such as brain damage and back injuries.
+Very severe brain damage, for instance, ranges from £282,010 to £403,990, while minor brain or head injuries range from £2,210 to £12,770.

 Factors influencing compensation amounts